Philliec459/STS-STELLA-Spectrometer-Readings-on-Various-Plant-Species-with-NDVI/README.md

     _NDVI = (Near IR irradiance – Red irradiance)/( Near IR irradiance + Red irradiance)_

 The STELLA-Q2 is a NASA configured hand-held spectrometer designed by Paul Mirel at NASA.
-The unit is relatively inexpensive and is used to collect end member data that can then be used to calibrate Landsat interpretations.
+The unit is relatively inexpensive and is used to collect End-Member data that can then be used to calibrate Landsat interpretations.
 Mike Taylor of NASA heads up the STELLA team, and he and his entire team have been so immensely helpful as we delve into calibrated Landsat interpretations.

 In our notebooks we employ a few novel python methods using Altair and Panel to display the actual plant species images along the time-series NDVI data for each of the spectrometer readings.
 This helps us better understand the subtle differences in the STELLA data and calculated values.